 Meet the Team

 Jayne believes research in healthcare needs better funding and strong minds.
 As the Chief Operating Officer of The Noakes Foundation, she established Eat Better South Africa alongside inspiring colleagues and Prof Noakes and believes in collaboration.
 After realizing the dichotomy between brand research budgets and human health research, she decided to leave the corporate research world and took the leap into medical and biological research to bring her experience in big biz research into new areas to affect change to human health.
 Jayne is an MBA, High Dip in Marketing and International Relations, graduate.
 She completed her MBA at Leeds University where she wrote her thesis on the regulation of marketing to children in the food and fast food categories, later conducting Pan European media research and strategy evaluation.
-She is also a Movement Medicine Teacher, a Mind Body Medicine Practitioner, and a mom.
+She is also a Mind Body Medicine Practitioner and a mom.

 Chief Medical Director